Still have questions? Leave a comment

 Al Pacino’s most famous role was as Michael Corleone in The Godfather; Robert de Niro’s, as Travis Bickle in Taxi Driver.

 In this example, a gapping comma is used to replace the phrase, “most famous role was”, which would have otherwise appeared twice in the same sentence.

 Here comes the fun stuff.
-A knowledge of these marks may seem pointless, but believe me when I tell you that they do your writing wonders!
+Knowledge of these marks may seem pointless, but believe me when I tell you that they do your writing wonders!

 Paramount Pictures did not want to cast Al Pacino in The Godfather: the studio had been going through losses and was uncertain about casting an unknown actor.